connexcs/docs/getting-started.md

 ### Edit Customers
 For a saved customer;
-1. Click on the name of that particular customer, you wish to edit the details for.
+1. Click on the name of the particular customer you wish to edit the details for.
 2. Click on "Edit Customer" button.
 3. Edit the details and then Save.